fredlahde/rust-aarch64-playground/readme.md

 If you are on any other distro you may use rustup to install needed targets

+TODO: can we use the *-clang binaries from the ndk? do we need the system llvm?

 ### Setup
 ```
 # Gentoo config: